Your pregnancy symptoms in week 4

 If you have regular periods (a regular menstrual cycle) the earliest and most reliable sign of pregnancy is a missed period.

 Bleeding or spotting

-You might notice some very light bleeding, or ‘spotting’, known as implantation bleeding.
-This can be caused by your little seed burrowing into the lining of your womb.
-It often happens around the time your period would have been due and is relatively common.
+You might notice some very light bleeding or spotting.
+This is known as implantation bleeding.
+This can be caused by the embryo planting itself in the wall of your womb.
+This is common and often happens around the time your period would normally be due.

 You may also have some period-like cramping in these early weeks.